Snowflake-Labs/sfguide-recommender-pipeline/LAB3.md

 2. Choose Create role.
 For role type, choose AWS Service, find and choose SageMaker, and then choose the SageMaker - Execution use case.
 Then choose Next: Permissions.

-3. On the Attach permissions policy page, choose these managed policies:  `AmazonSageMakerFullAccess` and `AmazonSSMReadOnlyAccess`.
+3. On the Attach permissions policy page, choose these managed policies:  `AmazonSageMakerFullAccess` .

 4. Choose Next: Review and create the role.
-After creation, find the newly created role and copy the `Role ARN` value.
+After creation, click back on the role you just created and click on the permissions tab

+5. Click on Attach Policies, search for  `SSM` and pick the `AmazonSSMReadOnlyAccess` policy by checking the checkbox next to it and click on "Attach Policy"

+6. Copy the `Role ARN` value.

-5. In the IDE, open the `config.dev.yml` file within the `sls` folder and paste in the `Role ARN` value you copied in the last step for `sagemaker_role_arn` variable.
+7. In the IDE, open the `config.dev.yml` file within the `sls` folder and paste in the `Role ARN` value you copied in the last step for `sagemaker_role_arn` variable.

-6. Paste in the value you noted down in the last step of LAB 2 for the `training_image_ecr_path` (this is the Docker image you pushed up to ECR).
+8. Paste in the value you noted down in the last step of LAB 2 for the `training_image_ecr_path` (this is the Docker image you pushed up to ECR).

-7. Change the `region` if you are deploying to a different region.
+9. Change the `region` if you are deploying to a different region.
 Save the `config.dev.yml` file.

 #### IAM Role for Snowflake External Functions